quangChe/angularjs-tutorial/README.md

 <h1 class="title">{{title}}</h1>                <!--"Iris's Grocery List"-->
 ```

-Expressions are a lot more versatile than ng-bind in that they can be easily injected into different locations and still display whatever value they captured.
+Expressions are a lot more versatile than ngBind in that they can be easily injected into different locations and still display whatever value they captured.
 Here's a quick demonstration:

 *app.js*
 ```